How to Choose a Backpacking Stove

 The incremental nature of canister fuel for gas stoves makes weight determination difficult and you are likely to carry excess fuel.
 Despite the heavy metal canisters required to transport these fuels, the fuel efficiency of these stoves make them lighter than alcohol systems on longer trips.
 You would have to do a lot of cooking with large canisters (less percentage of dead weight than smaller canisters) to make this system lighter than hexamine.

 Petrol stove systems can be quite heavy.
-The efficiency of petrol burning stoves enables them to be lighter weight than alcohol systems on treks with requiring more than around 80 meals.
+The efficiency of petrol burning stoves enables them to be lighter weight than alcohol systems on treks requiring more than around 50 meals.
 The weight savings from using MSR titanium bottles over the aluminum ones hardly alters the petrol stove slope and is rather disappointing considering the cost of these gimmicks.

 Weight Data